jpostdesign/code_samples/README.md

 Here the class "specificSpan-lrg" is applied directly to the img element, and so is the class "parentSpanClass".

 This incorporates DRY fundamentals so you Don't Repeat Yourself.

+# GitHub JSON-P Query
+A skills test with the following requirements:

+**Overview**

+Write a single page JavaScript application that allows one to search Github.com for repos by keyword.
+There is no one way to complete this exercise as long as the minimum requirements are met.

+**Requirements**

+1. You can only edit app.js, you cannot touch index.html. jQuery is provided.
+2. index.html contains two elements: one for the search term and one for the results.
+3. The results should show as a list with each item in an "owner/name" format.
+4. When a result is clicked, display an alert with the repo's `language`, `followers`, `url` and `description`.
+5. The search term should be cached so duplicate searches do not trigger further requests.
+6. Solution does not need to support older browsers.

+**Solution:**
+* Call a search after 300ms from keyup in the search box.
+That's the optimum time for such a delay and gives the best UX.
+It strikes a balance between the user feeling searches are "instant" and from not flooding the server with requests.
+* Throughout the process, utilized the console to check the search term, returned array length, and cached status
+* Cached searches using Local Storage
+* Simple unordered list to display results given the requirements
+* Linked the alert boxes to the list item's index position, to make other values relative
+* Encountered one alert box while testing that overflowed my screen with a very long description.
+So I made a check to see if description length > 300, if so, then extract just the first 300 characters

+# Google Maps

+"Google Maps" - PHP, MySQL, JavaScript, Google Maps API v3.
+A project to integrate an interactive, dynamic map on a PHP/MySQL website for a farmers' market association with over 65 unique markets.
+Through PHP a MySQL database is queried, and echo array created in JavaScript that populates interactive markers and corresponding information including Market Name, Location, Hours, Season, Directions, and Social Media Link.

+For raw code, see the files on GitHub at https://github.com/jpostdesign/code_samples/tree/master/google_maps

+A working, interactive example of the resulting map, is on my website.
+I simulated a date of March 28th to show open vs closed markets, and links have been replaced with dummy placeholders for example purposes.
+See it at: http://jpost-design.com/#interactive-map

 # simulatedChat